 When a couple decides to divorce, one partner may be ordered to pay alimony to the other.
 Alimony is money paid to a former spouse to provide for their support on separation or after a divorce.
 It is also known as spousal support or maintenance.
 While this might seem pretty cut and dry, alimony is anything but.
 Not only are their different types of alimony but ways that you can help yourself get alimony or even ways to avoid alimony.
 The world of alimony is a slippery and sometimes confusing slope for both men and women.
 Being informed on how men can get alimony or alimony rules can keep you a step ahead of the game.

 Being informed and knowing the alimony figures, can keep your stress level down when you are going through a divorce.
-Find out everything you can pertaining to alimony laws where you live so that you receive the full benefits of alimony payments or so that you adhere to the rules.
+Find out everything you can that pertains to alimony laws where you live so that you receive the full benefits of alimony payments or so that you adhere to the rules.
 You should always consult with a licensed attorney for individual help and advice, especially since laws may differ depending on where you live.